-• GROWING FRUIT NATURALLY: A HANDS-ON GUIDE TO LUSCIOUS, HOMEGROWN FRUIT | LEE REICH covers most fruit categories with a variety of descriptions, opinions and lots of luscious photos.

-Buy one of Lee Reich's books and you'll find yourself itching to get more of his titles.
+GROWING FRUIT NATURALLY: A HANDS-ON GUIDE TO LUSCIOUS, HOMEGROWN FRUIT | LEE REICH Buy one of Lee Reich's books and you'll find yourself itching to get more of his titles.
 From his fruit-related writings it is easy to tell he has been there and grown it - and thoroughly enjoyed it.
 This colourful, well-illustrated volume takes you through planning, planting, pruning, pest and disease control (naturally - see book title).
-The second half of the book

-240 PAGES | 8.5" x 11" Soft Cover 807-6800 \$28.95
+The second half of the book and lots of luscious photos.
+807-6800 240 PAGES | 8.5" x 11" Soft Cover